saraozn/tp/docs/UserGuide.md

 * Only the address is used to differentiate between properties. i.e. Other parameters can be duplicated for different properties.
 </div>

+You should get a result similar to adding customers when the property is successfully added!

 ### List Commands
 [Back to Table of Contents](#table-of-contents)